lcdb/lcdb-wf/docs/getting-started.rst

 3. Run
 ------

-Activate the main environment, go to the workflow you want to run, for example:
+Activate the main environment and go to the workflow you want to run.
+For example if you have deployed and configured an RNA-seq run, then do:

 .. code-block:: bash